rajabia/rajabia2.github.io/project.md

 * **Power Systems Cyberbersecurity (2016-2019)**

-   - * <font color='green'>False Data Tolerance Mechanisms for Distributed Mode Estimation:</font>* Standard Alternating Direction of Multipliers Method (S-ADMM) and Distributed Alternating Direction of Multipliers Method (D-ADMM)  have been proposed to detect  oscillations in distributed power systems.
+   - * False Data Tolerance Mechanisms for Distributed Mode Estimation:* Standard Alternating Direction of Multipliers Method (S-ADMM) and Distributed Alternating Direction of Multipliers Method (D-ADMM)  have been proposed to detect  oscillations in distributed power systems.
 Unfortunately, these two methods are vulnerable to false data injection attack.
 In this project, we proposed  two resiliency mechanisms for S-ADMM and D-ADMM that have been published in IEEE SmartGridComm and ICSS.
 This project was funded by Cyber Resilient Energy Delivery Consortium (CREDC) and National Science Foundation (NSF).
 [ACSAC2016](https://www.acsac.org/2016/program/files/03-Resilient%20Algorithm%20for%20Power%20System%20Mode%20Estimation%20using%20Synchrophasors-A-Rajabi.pdf), [SmartGridComm2019](https://ieeexplore.ieee.org/abstract/document/8909709)

 ### Industrial Project